fewmysteriessolved/qclocktwo/README.md

 QClockTwo is a sleek, desktop word clock application built with Python and Tkinter.
 It displays the time in a unique, text-based format using a grid of letters, where specific words are highlighted to indicate the current time (e.g., "IT IS HALF PAST THREE").
 The app supports dynamic timezone updates based on city input, features a draggable window, and integrates seamlessly with the macOS menu bar, including a custom About dialog.

+> This app has nothing to do with the original QClock app, which was a Qt-based word clock.
+This is a completely new implementation using Python and Tkinter.

 ## Features

 - **Word Clock Display**: Shows time in a 11x11 letter grid, highlighting words like "QUARTER PAST" or "TEN TO" to represent the current time.